-The Company has entered into operating leases on its investment property portfolio consisting of certain office and manufacturing buildings.
-These leases have terms of between 1 and 6 years.
-All leases include a clause to enable upward revision of the rental charge on an annual basis according to prevailing market conditions.
-The lessee is also required to provide a residual value guarantee on the properties.
+The Company has entered into operating lease on its investment property consisting of building.
+The lease is for a period of 10 years.
+The lease include a clause to enable upward revision of the rental charge on an annual basis according to prevailing market conditions.